-The map shows which areas have been planted with trees and when they were planted.
-So far about 200ha have been planted with native trees sourced in Britain.
-This has involved over 10,000 volunteers from local, community and corporate groups and over 13000 local school children.
+The map shows which areas have been planted with trees and when they were planted up to 2014.
+By that time about 200ha have been planted with native trees sourced in Britain.
+This involved over 10,000 volunteers from local, community and corporate groups and over 13000 local school children.

 Visit the Woodland Trust website for more information about Heartwood, tree planting and community events and news.

 Recognising the importance of this development for habitats and wildlife volunteers from the Woodland Trust and Hertfordshire Natural History Society (HNHS) set up a Heartwood Monitoring Group, chaired originally by Ken Smith and Brian Legg.
 Monitoring of breeding birds and butterflies started in 2009, sapling survival and veteran trees in 2010 and botanical and some invertebrates in 2011 together with the establishment of long-term monitoring plots.
 Each is discussed in the following sections.
 We hope that monitoring of bats, badgers, small mammals, fungi and a wider range of invertebrates including moths will start in 2012.
 An Environmental Impact Assessment was commissioned as part of the planning application in 2009, this contains some baseline information about the site and its wildlife.